How Much Does Ceiling Repair Cost?

 The following cost table includes a list of extra tools and materials that you might need to repair or replace a ceiling:

 It's possible that blending a repair with the rest of the ceiling may not look seamless.
-Newly plastered and painted sections tend to stand out, therefore you may want to consider redecorating the rest of the ceiling and walls.
+Newly plastered and painted sections tend to stand out, therefore you may want to consider other room upgrades at the same time.

 Here are some additional costs you may wish to consider when repairing a ceiling: